lcarnegie/final_paper/README.md

 ## Overview

 What makes a hit pop song?
-This paper examines the audio features that characterize mainstream music's biggest hits.
+This paper attempts to identify the audio features that characterize mainstream music's biggest hits.
 This self-directed study utilizes audio feature data from top artists' discographies and downloads them through the Spotify API.
-Then, I analyze the data through exploration and multiple linear regression to find which specific musical qualities significantly impact a song's assigned popularity score on Spotify.
+They are then analyzed through visualization and through multiple linear regression to find which specific musical qualities significantly impact a song's assigned popularity score on Spotify.

 ## File Structure and Workflow